 According to the National Homes Survey 2018 (ENDES), 68.2% of women in Peru have been victims at least once in their lives of psychological, physical and/or sexual violence committed by their husband or partner.
 Between January and September 2019, the Ministry of Women and Vulnerable Populations stated that 133,123 cases of violence against women, violence within the family and sexual violence had been reported to their Women’s Emergency Centres nationally.
 The Ministry of Women and Vulnerable Populations recorded 166 feminicides and 404 attempted feminicides in 2019.

 Sexual and reproductive rights

-Rights of lesbian, gay, bisexual, transgender and intersex people
+Lesbian, gay, bisexual, transgender and intersex rights (LGBTI)

-Transgender people continued to lack social and legal recognition of their gender identity, and were deprived of their rights to freedom of movement, health, work, housing and education, among others.
+Transgender people continued to be denied social and legal recognition of their gender identity, affecting their rights to work, housing, education, free transit and health, among others.

 Peru became the country with the second largest population of Venezuelans fleeing their country and with the largest number of Venezuelans seeking asylum.
 According to official reports, by the end of the year, there were 863,613 Venezuelans in Peru, 377,047 of whom were seeking asylum.
 During 2019, the government imposed stricter requirements on Venezuelans seeking safety, and changes to asylum procedures at the Peru-Ecuador border appeared to amount to a deliberate policy of rejection of new arrivals.
 In addition, several Peruvian authorities at the national, regional and municipal levels issued xenophobic statements, such as requesting the deportation of all Venezuelans.